Can I charge an electric car using solar panels?

 To charge an electric car using solar energy, you need to install a solar system on the roof of your house.
 The amount of power generated by the system depends on the available sunshine and how many solar panels you have.

-A typical domestic system will consist of 14 to 16 solar panels, but 8 to 12 should be enough to charge an average-sized EV battery.
+A typical domestic system will consist of 14 to 16 solar panels, but eight to 12 should be sufficient to charge an average-sized EV battery.
 A larger battery will require more power and it’s worth remembering that you’re relying on sunshine to generate power.
 Cloudy days will lead to disappointment.

 Solar panels

-Assuming you’ve got solar panels on the roof and a home charging point, the electric car is no different to your toaster, kettle or fridge.
-Granted, you can’t drive to work atop a household appliance, but your EV will draw power in the same way.
+Assuming you’ve got solar panels on the roof and a home charging point, the electric car is no different to your toaster, kettle or washing machine.
+Granted, you can’t drive to work atop a Hotpoint NSWA946WW, but your EV will draw power in the same way.

 A solar inverter (also known as PV inverter) is usually included in the cost of the solar panel system, but check with your installation company.
 Prices vary, but the cost is likely to be between £5,000 and £10,000, depending on the size of the system.

-At the time of writing, Eon was offering a six-panel (2.61kW) home solar system for £5,785, increasing to £7,000 for an optimised Tier 1 system.
-A solar battery system should cost around £3,500, but figures suggest that your savings will accrue almost immediately.
+At the time of writing, Eon was offering a six-panel home solar system from £4,995, increasing to around £6,000 for an optimised Tier 1 system.
+A solar battery system should cost around £3,500, but figures suggest your savings will accrue almost immediately.

 The other thing to consider is that using stored energy to charge your electric car is likely to be more cost-effective than exporting energy to the grid.
 In other words, the payment for your excess energy is less than the money you’d save by using the energy stored in the BESS.